lammps/lammps/doc/src/Errors_messages.rst

    Fix poems cannot (yet) work with coupled bodies whose joints connect the bodies in a tree structure.

-*Triclinic box skew is too large*
-   The displacement in a skewed direction must be less than half the box length in that dimension.
-E.g. the xy tilt must be between -half and +half of the x box length.
-This constraint can be relaxed by using the box tilt command.

 *Tried to convert a double to int, but input_double > INT_MAX* Self-explanatory.